 #142.
 The classical Gold Standard flourished from the 1870s to the outbreak of the First World War in 1914.
-All attempts to revive the Gold Standard after WWI had failed by 1934.
+All 20th century attempts to revive the Gold Standard after WWI had failed by 1934.

 #144.
-Switzerland was the last nation to back its currency with gold, at 40% per face value.
+Following the end of the Bretton Woods System established after World War II, Switzerland was the last country to back its currency with gold bullion, at 40% per face value.
 This was ended by a public referendum in 1999.

 #145.
 The largest solid gold object in the world is the Golden Buddha in Bangkok, Thailand.
 It is 3 m (9.8 ft) tall, and weighs 5.5 metric tons (6.1 short tons).